elixir-bridge/elixir-bridge.github.io/04_Mix_Applications/03-testing.markdown

+---
+layout: page
+title: Testing
+date: 2016-10-1 13:38:30 -0700
+---

 ## Testing

 Elixir makes testing really Easy. `ExUnit` is built into to every mix app.

 Let's run `mix test` in our app and see what we get.

 ```bash
 $ mix test